Emergence of universality in transport of noisy free fermions

-In order to support this analysis, we show in Fig.~\ref{fig:CGF} the CGF of the current for different system sizes of \qnoise at a finite fixed $\gamma$, against our analytical predictions given in Eq.~\eqref{eq:CGFSSEP}.
+In order to support this analysis, we show in Fig.~\ref{fig:CGF} the CGF of the current for different system sizes of \qnoise at a finite fixed $\gamma$, against our analytical predictions given in Eq.~\eqref{eq:CGFSSEP}~(a more detailed analysis of the numerical data can be found in Sec.~\ref{sec:ComplementNum} of \cite{Note1}.).
 The convergence with $L$ is clear, which corroborates the findings of the last two sections, namely in relating \qnoise to QSSEP in the thermodynamic limit and now the current statistics of QSSEP and SSEP.

 \lettersection{Conclusions} In this letter, we analysed out-of-equilibrium dynamics of noisy free fermions on a $1D$ lattice exchanging particles with reservoirs at both edges.
 We considered \qnoise as a simple model for a quantum transport setup and focused on the total transported charge, which obeys a large deviation principle.
 We argue for universality by reducing, through coarse-graining, the model to QSSEP.
 Then, we introduced a new technique that exploits the arbitrariness on where to measure the current to calculate exactly the cumulants of charge transferred in QSSEP in the thermodynamic limit and show they coincide with SSEP.
 Extending this method to other stochastic models of transport in $1D$~\cite{derrida1993exact} is an interesting perspective.